tuanvc/sample_app_rails_5/README.md

 # README

-Just a sample app
+Just a sample app which has been done in the process of learning Ruby on Rails
-It's done when I'm about to take a nap
-Hopefully, this is not crap
-So I can take another beautiful nap

-LOLOLOLO
+# sample_app_rails_5